walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 ### Two approaches

-The gas token can be changed in two ways.
+The Appchain's gas token can be changed in two ways.

 #### Option 1: Change directly in the Appchain